ugwigr/kgbase-client/README.md

-# Kgbase library reference
+# KGbase library reference

-You should get API key first, then you can instantiate object with API key.
+To instantiate KGbase client, you will first need an API key.
+To get an API key for your project, open your project, click on "Collaborators" button in the upper right corner, and add an API user.
+Save the API key generated for this user.

 ##### Example code

 ```
 import client
 c = client.Client('API_KEY')